alienfast/gulp-pipeline/README.md

 Why don't we just use the same tools for the asset pipeline?
 Now we can.

 ### Reuse, modularity, extensibility
 We are certainly not the first to consider this.
 What we did see is that noone was actually reusing shared code in a way that benefits many.
 We have seen people share code in a repository, but only in a way that could be cloned or copied.
 We want actual reuse, in that we never want to copy code again.
 When we transpile ES6, we want check it with EsLint.
 When we transpile SCSS, we want to check it with ScssLint...and we never want to copy that code again.
+That error handling gotcha?
+Don't create a gist, update and share the recipe.

 ## Who is this for?
-Anyone that wants gulp recipes in a reusable/extensible/modular way.
-While we certainly want to provide recipes that can be reused and replace the rails pipeline, these recipes should be modular enough that any project (node, angular, etc) can utilize them.
+**Any project** that wants gulp recipes in a reusable/extensible/modular way (node, rails, angular, etc, etc).
+While we certainly want to provide recipes that can be reused and replace the conveniences of a full rails pipeline, these recipes are modular enough that any project (node, angular, etc) can utilize them.

 ## Usage
 Here's a `gulpfile.babel.js` that provides tasks to build and watch an ES2015/SCSS project.
 Simple enough?